 The day after an Arctic front changed rain to snow that accumulated five inches, today's high/low was just 12°/4° (twenty-seven degrees below average).
 This was the second coldest day of the winter after 12/23 and its high/low of 10°/-1°.
 The next five days (March 1-5) would have moderating temperatures but all had highs below freezing (average high of these five days was 23°/12°).

 The month of February would have had no measurable snowfall if not for this extra day as a winter storm moved in during the afternoon.
-Precipitation began as rain (more than a half-inch was measured) and changed over to snow after 11 PM, accumulating 1.1" - the only Leap Year Day to have an inch or more snow.
+Precipitation began as rain (more than a half-inch was measured) and changed over to snow after 11 PM, accumulating 1.1" - the only Leap Year Day to have an inch or more of snow.
 The temperature stayed above freezing all day, with a high/low of 39°/33°.
 Heavy, wet snow would continue through daybreak on 3/1, accumulating an additional 5.5".

-After the first nine days of February averaged four degrees below average, the rest of the month had temperatures 11 degrees above average.
+After the first nine days of February were four degrees below average, the rest of the month had temperatures 11 degrees above average.
 And the final five days of the month, under mostly clear skies, had highs that averaged 22 degrees above average: 70°-62°-67°-67°-66° (today).

 The morning low of 12° was the coldest reading of the winter - and it occurred on the last day of "meteorological winter" (Dec.
 1-Feb.
 29).
 The high recovered to just 21°, twenty-three degrees below average.